-MEMPHIS — Inside a restored Memphis brownstone dating to the 1860s, Pastor Juan Shipp was moving a little despite his 82 years as he peered through the studio window where old friends gathered to sing a new song of joy.
+MEMPHIS — Inside a restored Memphis brownstone dating to the 1860s, Pastor Juan D. Shipp danced and pointed through the studio window as his old friend Elizabeth King, who’s been called the Memphis Queen of Gospel, sang a new song of joy.

-While it was just another day of music in Memphis, the session was also a sign of rebirth for the city’s “sacred soul” that’s now spreading its message around the world.
+While it was just another day of music in Memphis, the session marked a step toward rebirth for the city’s groovy gospel music.